 My grandma was a product of the Great Depression.
 Learning to survive during those years of economic downturn truly affected how she lived the rest of her life.
 I can now understand why she hoarded random containers, and refused to let anything go to waste.
 Living to survive meant working hard, being frugal, and looking out for each other.
+Are we raising kids to survive plenty as well as poverty?

 When the economy took a nosedive in the 1930’s, I’m curious how prepared those families were to survive.
 By nature, life was still significantly less than what we would define as convenient.
 Even though the roaring 20’s brought a boom of manufacturing, radio, and railways, a lot of rural America was still living without electricity and indoor plumbing.